cosmos/interchain-account/README.md

+# ☠️ ARCHIVED ☠️

+### ⚠️ This repository is no longer maintained.
+Use it at your own risk. ☢️

 # Interchain Accounts

 Developers integrating Interchain Accounts may choose to firstly enable host chain functionality, and add authentication modules later as desired.